Submit manuscript...

 Abbreviations

-HIV: Human Immunodeficiency Virus; AIDS: Acquired Immunodeficiency Syndrome; RNA: Ribonucleic Acid; DNA: Deoxyribonucleic Acid; CD: Cluster of Differentiation; STI: Sexually Transmitted Infections
+HIV, Human Immunodeficiency Virus; AIDS, Acquired Immunodeficiency Syndrome; RNA, Ribonucleic Acid; DNA,: Deoxyribonucleic Acid; CD, Cluster of Differentiation; STI, Sexually Transmitted Infections

 Introduction

-The Caribbean has been reported as having an estimated 250,000 persons living with HIV in 2009 [1].
-In Jamaica, among adults 15-49 years, the prevalence rate at the end of 2009 was estimated to be 1.7%.
+The Caribbean has been reported as having an estimated 250,000 persons living with HIV in 2009.1 In Jamaica, among adults 15-49 years, the prevalence rate at the end of 2009 was estimated to be 1.7%.
 Access to anti-retroviral drugs has slowed the mother to child transmission and reduced the prevalence of HIV.
 Now there are more persons living with HIV, than dying from it.
-Estimates vary, but the number of persons living with HIV in Jamaica, in 2009, was 32,000 and persons dying from AIDS for the same year were 1200 [1].
+Estimates vary, but the number of persons living with HIV in Jamaica, in 2009, was 32,000 and persons dying from AIDS for the same year were 1200.1

-The Orthopaedic surgeon comes into contact with individuals suffering from HIV mainly via the route of trauma [2].
-Interpersonal violence has been shown to be the chief cause of trauma and dominates the admissions in the emergency rooms of hospitals in Jamaica.
+The Orthopaedic surgeon comes into contact with individuals suffering from HIV mainly via the route of trauma.2 Interpersonal violence has been shown to be the chief cause of trauma and dominates the admissions in the emergency rooms of hospitals in Jamaica.
 In 2007, a study, carried out by the Ministry of Health Jamaica with the Pan American Health Organisation determined that treating violence in the major hospitals consumed about 40% of the recurrent budget of the hospitals as well as displacing scheduled elective surgeries with emergencies.

 Occupational infection with HIV is a potential tragedy, physically, psychologically, socially and professionally.
-HIV is known to be transported via blood and certain body fluids [3].
-Surgeons therefore have numerous encounters with blood borne pathogens in the Accident and Emergency Department, the ward and in the operating theatre when using sharp instruments.
+HIV is known to be transported via blood and certain body fluids.3 Surgeons therefore have numerous encounters with blood borne pathogens in the Accident and Emergency Department, the ward and in the operating theatre when using sharp instruments.
 HIV has been isolated from different tissues and organs.
-Once body fluids contain even microscopic traces of blood, it is a potential source of infection [4].
+Once body fluids contain even microscopic traces of blood, it is a potential source of infection.4 Even though the literature suggests that occupational risk of HIV transmission is low,3 the consequences of acquiring HIV can be devastating.
+It is therefore important to revisit the HIV infectious guidelines since compliance in Jamaican hospitals are often not rigidly adhered to.

 Discussion